courtneyfay/dev-js-candidate-project/README.md

-# Spruce Labs, Engineering Candidate Project
+# Spruce Labs, Courtney Fay's Project

 Greetings Spruce Labs prospective candidate 🖖!
 It's pretty awesome you're here because it means that you either just found out how to apply to [Spruce Labs](https://sprucelabs.ai) -OR- we sent you a link to get a taste of your superpowers...